Product groups are used to specify which products from your Microsoft Merchant Center catalog should be included in a particular ad group.

 As another example, assume that Matt wants to create an ad group that contains only toys from Tailspin Toys for ages 1-5.
 He simply needs to create a product group where Brand = Tailspin Toys and Custom label = Ages 1-5.

 Matt's created his shopping campaign and is looking at the default ad group.
-It contains the default product group that contains all products:
+It contains the default product group that contains all products.

 First, he wants to select only toys from Tailspin Toys.
 So he clicks the pencil icon to display the following.
 In the drop down, Matt wants to divide all products by Brand.

 Matt then chooses Tailspin Toys, and saves his changes.
-His product group now looks like this:

 In the dropdown list, he chooses to customize Tailspin Toys by Custom label 1, then selects "Ages 1-5."
-Saving the changes, his product group now looks like this:

 Doing this for Everything else in "Tailspin Toys" will exclude Toy 3 and Toy 5.
 Then, doing the same thing again for Everything else in "All products" will exclude Toy 2, Toy 4, Toy 6 and Toy 8.